JoeOwnage67/5E-XENOS/README.md

 Pointed Elf Ears Refined https://steamcommunity.com/sharedfiles/filedetails/?id=2886966525

 ---Compatibility---
 Custom head types are not really compatible with Nal's Facial Animations, but there is a Facial Animations Xenotype Compatibility mod that aims to correct this.
 If not, you can turn off facial animations on certain xenotypes under the mod options for Nal's Facial Animations.

+I have marked a few mods as incompatible that add the same or similar stuff to what this mod is adding.